DDudka9/freeda/docs/source/troubleshooting.rst

 	*REASON:* This is a sanity check.
 Usually <95% identity suggests that alternative exons are used (check supported only for rodents and carnivores).

-**Potential misalignment is visible in the protein sequence alignment**

-	*REASON:* *Cercopithecus mona* orthologue shows a distinct pattern of non-synonymous substitutions, raising a possibility of misalignment.
-The user should re-analyze the gene of interest using the "exclude species" option to avoid false positive signature of positive selection.

-**Potential misalignment is visible in the raw nucleotide sequence alignment**

-	*REASON:* *Cercopithecus mona* orthologue shows an unusual out-of-frame 2bp deletion in the middle of the sequence, possibly due to a sequencing error.
-While FREEDA alignment filtering is robust to prevent a global protein misalignment, a local misalignment can still occur as seen in the protein sequence (see above).
-The user should re-analyze the gene of interest using the "exclude species" option to avoid false positive signature of positive selection.

 Problems with VirtualBox